Flowers that look like birds might seem too good to be true, but there are lots of flowers that naturally look like the winged beauties of the sky.

 1. Yulan Magnolias

-Yulan magnolias (Magnolia denudata), a flower native to Japan and China, tops this list as it looks like tiny little birds when it blooms.
+Yulan magnolias of the Magnoliaceae family (Magnolia denudata), a flower native to Japan and China, tops this list as it looks like tiny little birds when it blooms.
 Mother Nature has a unique way of blowing our minds away.

 From a distance, you’ll think the yulan magnolias is a plant with small birds perching on it.
 This is especially true if you’ve seen the small birds called white-headed munia.